 In this guide, you’ll learn how to clean your Dyson V8 thoroughly.

-This article is split into different sections representing the various components of the V8 that require cleaning.
+This article is split into sections representing the various components of the V8 that require cleaning.

 - Rubber gloves: Excellent way to keep finger marks off the vacuum.
 I’m kind of OC with smudges.
 It also will keep your hands clean.

-- Trash container: Get something with a wide opening for disposing of the contents of the dustbin.
+- Trash container: Get something with a wide opening to dispose of the dustbin contents.

 I’ll start by showing you how to clean the filter.